- Medical practitioner

-The medical excess is a payment that may have to be made by your patient for initial medical services outside of a hospital, up to an indexed amount per annum such as doctor or physiotherapy consultations.
+For accidents that happened before 14 February 2018, the medical excess is a payment that may have to be made by your patient for initial medical services outside of a hospital, up to an indexed amount per annum such as doctor or physiotherapy consultations.

 Once this excess has been reached, a service provider can invoice the TAC directly for services provided to a TAC client.